bstascavage/ff6wc-stats/README.md

 1. To enter the container to run development commands, run `./anvilw bash`.
 Once inside the container, you can start the development server via `task serve`.

+#### Running locally against a cloud backend

+> NOTE: This assumes you have access to the AWS account with the StatsCollide database

+1. Make sure you pull the AWS Amplify environment you want (either `main` or `develop`) via the command: `amplify pull --envName develop`.
+When asked `Do you plan on modifying this backend?`, select **Yes**.
+(NOTE: This will update a bunch of files locally.
+Do not commit these changes in git unless you know what you are doing)

+1. Run `task npm-start REACT_APP_LOCAL_BACKEND=false`.
+Instead of deploying the front-end app locally with a local mock DB, this will deploy your front-end app locally but connect it to the Graphql endpoint in AWS for your given environment. **Make sure this is for read-only operations, as to not overwrite data in the production database**

 ### Available development commands

 In addition to regular `npm` commands, a handful of macros have been set up for common development commands.
 These commands can be run via `task <command>` when in the container via `./anvilw bash`.
 The following macros have been configured: